Skip to main content

 Research-driven spin-offs and startups

-Spin-offs and startups are of key importance, as they offer students or academics an entrepreneurial route to commercialising the knowledge they have developed.
-Structured access to finance is crucial for these early stage companies.
+Spin-offs and academic start-ups are of key importance, as they offer students or researchers a promising route to commercialising the knowledge and inventions they have developed.
+Structured access to finance is crucial for these early stage companies as well as entrepreneurial mindsets and skills.

 What the EU is doing